 Tutorial that teaches you step by step how to change the accepted size limit for importing SQL files in phpMyAdmin.
 Helpful when you need to import large databases.
 Change Upload Size Limit SQL file in phpMyAdmin.

-When we work with DatabaseMost handy is us , We provide management support bases given eprin web interface.
+When we work with DatabaseMost handy is us phpMyAdmin, We provide management support bases given eprin web interface.
 From phpMyAdmin we can make any changes in a database to which we have access.
 We can add databases, create, delete and edit tables in databases, we can remove or import databases maintained.

-In the standard configuration (default) function “Import"In phpMyAdminDoes not allow us to do upload in the files larger 2MB (2,048 KiB).
+In the standard configuration (default) the function "Import"In phpMyAdminDoes not allow us to do upload in MySQL the files larger 2MB (2,048 KiB).
 If we need a database larger than 2 MB, then the error occurs: "You probably tried to upload too large file.
 Please referer to documentation for ways to workaround this limit."

 One solution would to compress the database (.sql file) in one of the formats gzip, bzip2 or zip, but if the database file is very large, then we certainly do not even compress it to get a file under 2MB that can be scanned by phpMyAdmin.
 The only solution is to change the allowed size limit for uploads.